bentotten/radiation_ppo/README.md

 ## Debugging

 In VSCode, you can run the specific algorithm and environment configuration through the Command Palette (Ctrl+Shift+P) by filtering on Debug: Select and Start Debugging or typing 'debug ' and selecting the desired configuration.
 An existing template has been provided.

+## Distributed Evaluation Mode

+The evaluation portion of this codebase has been set up to work with [Ray Clusters](https://docs.ray.io/en/latest/cluster/getting-started.html).
+Each episode runs as it's own [Actor](https://docs.ray.io/en/latest/ray-core/actors.html)